US religious group says 17 missionaries kidnapped in Haiti

 Haiti is once again struggling with a spike in gang-related kidnappings that had diminished after President Jovenel Moïse was fatally shot at his private residence on July 7, and following a 7.2-magnitude earthquake that struck southwest Haiti in August and killed more than 2,200 people.

-Gangs have demanded ransoms ranging from thousands of dollars to more than $1 million, according to authorities.
+Gangs have demanded ransoms ranging from a couple hundred dollars to more than $1 million, according to authorities.

 Last month, a deacon was killed in front of a church in the capital of Port-au-Prince and his wife kidnapped, one of dozens of people who have been abducted in recent months.